 Pest resistance: resistant to pests/diseases

-Hickory generally grows with one central leader, and branches are well-spaced, forming a strong, wide angle with the trunk.
-The tree lends a coarse texture to the landscape which contrasts nicely with the smaller-leaved trees, such as the evergreen oaks.
+Hickory generally grows with one central leader, and branches are well spaced, forming a strong, wide angle with the trunk.
+The tree lends a coarse texture to the landscape, that contrasts nicely with the smaller-leaved trees, such as the evergreen oaks.
 This is an under-utilized native tree with potential for much wider use.

 Propagation is by stratified seed or root-sprouts.